Do you have any questions? See if yours is already included below in our Frequently Asked Questions before you contact us.

 Our funding is flexible in that it may be adapted to the changing priorities of the grantee during the grant.

-A: Red Umbrella Fund grants are between 8.000 and 80.000 EURO for two years, based on organizational need, funding experience and available funds.
+A: Red Umbrella Fund grants are between 8.000 and 50.000 EURO (up to 80.000 EURO for regional networks) for two years based on organizational need, funding experience and available funds.
+See the table below for more details.

 Please note that the final grant amount awarded can differ from the initial grant request.